deletio/openwrt-pia-pf/README.md

 [this](https://www.privateinternetaccess.com/helpdesk/guides/routers/lede-19-07-2-openvpn-setup-from-config-file) official guide.

 This means
- * there is a specific PIA OpenVPN profile which is marked enabled (- [x]) on the OpenVPN LuCI page
+ * there is a specific PIA OpenVPN profile which is marked enabled on the OpenVPN LuCI page
  * the OpenVPN LuCI page is used to start/stop PIA VPN connections using the `start`/`stop` buttons

 ## Procedure Overview